afakhari/web-lover/README.md

 # webga
-be sure don't choose high number for open pages
+be sure don't choose high number for opening pages